robaho/go-concurrency-test/readme.md

 **Summary**

-The Go language has significant room for improvement in terms of concurrent data structure performance, with the current implementations being far slower than the equivalent Java ones.
-This is no way to claim that Java is superior to Go, as there are other features of Go (low GC pauses, lower memory footprint, no warm-up time, etc.) that make it a superior choice for many applications.
+The Go sync.Map implementation has significant room for improvement, performing far worse than Java ConcurrentHashMap, and locks should be used for low concurrent access, especially for high read weighted use cases.

+The Go synchronization primatives and Go routine scheduling outperform Java with locks by a very wide margin.
+The user level context switching is ideal.

 **Background**